Star Blazers: Space Battleship Yamato 2199: Production

 The new series is a remake of the original Space Battleship Yamato television series from 1974, with some changes in the main story, new characters (including several female ones), a more modern tech design, and an animation style inspired by that of the original series.
 The original intro music theme from the first series composed by Hiroshi Miyagawa with vocals by Isao Sasaki has also been re-scored for this new production by Hiroshi's son Akira.
 The producers of the series worked with the public relations office for the Maritime Staff Office, part of the MSDF, which was listed as a "technical consultant" in closing credits, while pronunciation and speech used by characters was "based on MSDF vernacular."

 Yutaka Izubuchi serves as supervising director, with character designs by Nobuteru Yuki, and Junichiro Tamamori and Makoto Kobayashi in charge of mecha and conceptual designs.
-The series is animated by AIC (episodes 1 to 10) and later by Xebec (episodes 11 to 26).
+The series is animated by Xebec (episodes 1 to 26) and AIC (episodes 1 to 10).
 Famous anime director and creator Hideaki Anno designed the new series' opening sequence, which is a homage to the one that appeared in the first television series.

-The full anime series started airing on April 7, 2013, in the MBS/TBS's 5:00 p.m timeslot, replacing Magi: The Labyrinth of Magic.
+The full anime series started airing on April 7, 2013, in the MBS/TBS' 5:00 p.m timeslot, replacing Magi: The Labyrinth of Magic.

 The Yamato wreck in the 1974 series where the Space Battleship Yamato was built under was based on the general assumption in the 1970s that the warship sank intact.
 When the actual wreck was found in 1985, it was in a much more mangled shape than previously thought.
 In an April 2013 interview with Japanese online hobby shop Ami Ami, Bandai model developer Hirofumi Kishiyama said the emergence of the space battleship itself in 2199 was a plot device that needed to be resolved.
 Taking into account the 1985 discovery, he said the new Yamato "wreck" is simply camouflage for the warship being built underneath.
 Where the 1974 space battleship Yamato was conceptualized to be the same length as the original battleship at 263 meters, the spaceship in the new series was enlarged to 333m to address design discrepancies found in the first show.

 Characters who appeared in the original series' second and third seasons are included in 2199 as well.

 The first episode of the show has been dubbed into English by Bang Zoom!
-Entertainment, and was shown at both Anime Expo and San Diego Comic-Con in the Summer of 2013.
+Entertainment, and was shown at both Anime Expo and San Diego Comic-Con in 2013.

 In 2014, a feature-length compilation of the Space Battleship Yamato 2199 series titled Space Battleship Yamato 2199: A Voyage to Remember and an original movie based on the series, Space Battleship Yamato 2199: Odyssey of the Celestial Ark, were released.

 On November 3, 2017, FUNimation announced that they had acquired streaming rights to the series and would stream the English dub on November 8.